-I’ve been running an online business for 14 years now.
+I’ve been running an online business of one form or another for 20 years now.

 - This is a people business.
 They’re not pixels on an analytics graph.
 They’re people.
 Treat them as such.